 How is Raynaud disease diagnosed?

 - Nail fold capillary test: Your healthcare provider may put a drop of oil on your nail folds (skin at the base of the fingernail).
 The capillaries (tiny blood vessels) will then be checked under a microscope.

 - Blood tests give healthcare providers information about how your body is working.

 - Angiography: This test looks for problems with your arteries in your hands, arms, feet, and legs.
 Before the x-ray, a dye is put into a thin tube through a small cut in your groin.
 The dye helps the arteries show up better on these x-ray pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

-- Arterial doppler: An arterial doppler test is done to check blood flow through an artery.
+- An arterial Doppler test is done to check blood flow through an artery.
 A small metal disc with gel on it is placed on your skin over the artery.
 You can hear a "whooshing" sound when the blood is flowing through the artery.
 An "X" may be marked on your skin where healthcare providers feel or hear the blood flowing best.
-Healthcare providers may need to check blood flow more than once.
+Healthcare providers may need to check blood flow more than one time.

 - X-rays: Pictures of the bones, soft tissues, and other parts of your body may be taken.
 X-rays can show changes that will help healthcare providers learn if you have other diseases that may be causing Raynaud disease.

 How is Raynaud disease treated?